 Enable modules and configuration optionsedit

-For either approach, you need to enable modules in Auditbeat and Filebeat to populate the SIEM app with data.
+No matter how you installed Beats, you need to enable modules in Auditbeat and Filebeat to populate the SIEM app with data.

 To populate Hosts data, enable these Auditbeat modules: